pnutbutterprincess/logseq/pages/Carnian pluvial event.md

 - About 232 Ma during the [[Carnian]]
 - A major climatic change bringing on increased rainfall on land
-- Caused by increased volcanic activity creating
+- Caused by increased volcanic activity